openvinotoolkit/datumaro/.github/pull_request_template.md

 ### Checklist
 <!-- Put an 'x' in all the boxes that apply -->
-- [ ] I have tested the changes.
-It works.​
-- [ ] I have tested the features that may be affected by this changes.​
 - [ ] I have added unit tests to cover my changes.​
 - [ ] I have added integration tests to cover my changes.​
 - [ ] I have added the description of my changes into [CHANGELOG](https://github.com/openvinotoolkit/datumaro/blob/develop/CHANGELOG.md).​